Cecil Williams (pastor): Legacy

-Under his leadership, Glide Memorial became a 10,000-member congregation of all races, ages, genders, ethnicities, sexual orientations, and religions.
+Under his leadership, Glide Memorial became a 10,000-member congregation of all races, ages, genders, ethnicities and sexual orientations.
 It is the largest provider of social services in the city, serving over three thousand meals a day, providing AIDS/HIV screenings, offering adult education programs, and giving assistance to women dealing with homelessness, domestic violence, substance abuse, and mental health issues.

 Williams retired as pastor in 2000 having turned 70 years old, the mandatory age of retirement for pastors employed by the United Methodist Church.
 (Pastors in the United Methodist Church are not employed by the local church or congregation.
 Instead, UMC pastors are assigned to a local church by the presiding bishops of the global Church.)

 When Williams became ineligible for assignment to a congregation by the episcopate, the local congregation and affiliated non-profit foundation hired Williams to fill a new office entitled Minister of Liberation.
 The position was created to allow Williams to officially continue to serve the community and church.
+He retained that office, as well as his position as CEO of the Glide Foundation, until officially stepping down in 2023.

 In August 2013, the intersection of Ellis and Taylor Streets (location of the Glide church in San Francisco) was renamed "Rev. Cecil Williams Way" in honor of Williams.

 Both Williams and the church are featured in the 2006 film The Pursuit of Happyness.

-Personal life
+Personal life and death

-Williams was married to school teacher Evelyn Robinson (1928–1981) from 1956 until their divorce in 1976.
-They had two children, a son, Albert and a daughter, Kim.
+Williams was married to school teacher Evelyn Robinson (1927–1982) from 1956 until their divorce in 1976.
+They had two children: a son, Albert, and a daughter, Kim.
 He was married to Janice Mirikitani, a poet, from 1982 until her death in 2021.

+Williams died on April 22, 2024, at the age of 94.